 - Bitmap Indexing in Hive

-In this apache hive index, we study what is Hive View and Hive Index.
-We have learned the whole concept of Apache Hive view with Syntax, How to create apache hive views with Example, Dropping a Hive view, Hive Index with Syntax, How to create Hive Index with Example, Dropping an Indexing in hive, When to use Indexing in hive, and types of Hive Index.
+Hence, in this apache hive index, we studied what is Hive View and Hive Index.
+We have learned the whole concept of Apache Hive view with Syntax, how to create apache hive views with example, dropping a Hive view, Hive Index with Syntax, How to create Hive Index with Example, Dropping an Indexing in the hive, When to use Indexing in the hive, and types of Hive Index.
 Well also including these features correctly in your Hive implementation will simplify and provide your users with a better experience and Knowing well.
 Still, if any doubt occurs feel free to ask in the comment section.